-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant frameworks which are directly relevant to specific assertions in the financial statements are those that relate to the reporting framework (FRS 102, FRS 103 and Companies Act 2006) and the relevant tax compliance regulations in the UK and overseas jurisdictions in which the Company operates.
-In addition, we concluded that there are certain significant laws and regulations which may have an effect on the determination of the amounts and disclosures in the financial statements being the Bribery Act 2010, Data Protection Act 1998 and Money Laundering regulations. - We understood how the Company complies with these legal and regulatory frameworks by making enquiries of management, internal audit and those responsible for legal and compliance procedures and the company secretary.
-We assessed the Company's approach to governance, demonstrated by the Board's approval of the Company's governance framework and the Board's review of the Company's risk management and internal control processes.
-We corroborated our enquiries through our review of board minutes, papers provided to the Audit Committee and correspondence received from regulatory bodies. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by meeting with management within various parts of the business to understand where they considered there was susceptibility to fraud.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant frameworks which are directly relevant to specific assertions in the financial statements are those that relate to the reporting framework (FRS 102, FRS 103) and the relevant tax compliance regulations in the UK and overseas jurisdictions in which the Company operates.
+Our considerations of other laws and regulations that may have a material effect on the financial statements included the permissions and supervisory requirements of the Prudential Regulation Authority ('PRA') and the Financial Conduct Authority ('FCA'). - We obtained a general understanding of how the Company complies with these legal and regulatory frameworks by making enquiries of management, internal audit, and those responsible for legal and compliance matters.
+We also reviewed correspondence between the Company and UK regulatory bodies; reviewed minutes of the board; and gained an understanding of the Company's approach to governance. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur, by meeting with management within various parts of the business to understand where they considered there was susceptibility to fraud.
 Where the risk was considered to be higher, we performed audit procedures to address each identified fraud risk.
-These procedures included testing manual journals and were designed to provide reasonable assurance that the financial statements were free from fraud or error. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures included review of board minutes, a review of the reporting to the Audit Committee on compliance with regulations and enquiries of management and legal counsel. - The Company operates in the insurance industry which is a highly regulated environment.
-As such the Senior Statutory Auditor considered the experience and expertise of the engagement team to ensure that the team had the appropriate competence and capabilities, which included the use of specialists where appropriate.
+These procedures included testing manual journals and were designed to provide reasonable assurance that the financial statements were free from fraud or error. - For direct laws and regulation, we considered the extent of compliance with those laws and regulations as part of our procedures on the related financial statement items. - For both direct and other laws and regulations, our procedures included review of board minutes, a review of the reporting to the Audit Committee on compliance with regulations and enquiries of management. - The Company operates in the insurance industry which is a highly regulated environment.
+As such the lead audit partner considered the experience and expertise of the engagement team to ensure that the team had the appropriate competence and capabilities, which included the use of specialists where appropriate.